-The ATOF instruction is used to convert strings to floating point values.
+The ATOF instruction is used to convert zero-terminated strings to floating point values.
 The instruction reads the bytes following the opcode (until a zero terminator is read), converts the string to floating point, and stores the result in register 0.
-For example, to set Angle = 1.5885:
+The following example sets the register Angle to 1.5885.